Close Menu

 PERIPHERAL NEUROPATHY CAN IMPACT YOUR RESIDUAL FUNCTIONAL CAPACITY

-The ALJ must discuss your ability to perform work activities in an ordinary work setting on a regular basis (i.e., 8 hours a day, for 5 days a week).
-Also, the ALJ must describe the maximum amount of each activity you can perform based on the evidence in the case record.
+The ALJ must discuss your ability to work 40 hours a week.
+Also, the ALJ must describe the maximum amount of each activity you can perform.
+Then the ALJ must tie those findings to the medical evidence in the record.

-Once the ALJ determines your RFC, he or she will turn to the VE and ask if there are jobs you can perform considering your physical limits.
+Once the ALJ determines your RFC, he or she will ask the VE if there are jobs you can perform with your physical limits.
 The ALJ presents questions to the VE.
 Then, the VE testifies if you can work with the RFC found by the ALJ.
 Likewise, your attorney presents questions to the VE.
-Find out more about why a VE is coming to your hearing.
+Find out about why a VE is coming to your hearing.

 For those who do not hire an attorney, they are left to ask the VE questions on their own.
 Obviously, those people do not have the training they need in order to understand what questions to ask.
-Since most cases turn on the VE’s testimony at the hearing, it is wise to hire an attorney to question the VE.
+Since most cases turn on the VE’s hearing testimony, it is wise to hire an attorney to question the VE.

 WE CAN HELP YOU WIN SSD BENEFITS FOR PERIPHERAL NEUROPATHY